microsoft/symphony/docs/ENVIRONMENT.md

 ## Environment resources configurations

 Environment resources configurations are files that store input values used by IAC modules to configure the resources that are provisioned.
-There are different file formats to consider based on the IAC tool used as depicted in teh table below:
+There are different file formats to consider based on the IAC tool used as depicted in the table below:

 |**Infrastructure as Code Tool** |**Config file options**|
 |----------------------------|-------------------|